 Lifestyle and home remedies

 - Stop drinking alcohol.
 Alcohol speeds the progression of liver disease.

 Keep others from coming in contact with your blood.
 Cover wounds you have.
 Don't share razors or toothbrushes.
 Don't donate blood, body organs or semen.
 Tell health care workers that you have the virus.

 Preparing for your appointment

-If you think you may be at risk of hepatitis C, see your family doctor or a general practitioner.
+If you think you may have a risk of hepatitis C, see your family doctor.
 Once you've been diagnosed with a hepatitis C infection, your doctor may refer you to a specialist in liver diseases, called a hepatologist, or a specialist in infectious diseases.

 What you can do

 - Review your medical record.
 This is particularly important if you are seeing a liver specialist (hepatologist) for the first time after being diagnosed with hepatitis C, write down the results of tests you've had.
 This includes a liver biopsy to check for damage from chronic infection and a blood test to determine which hepatitis C genotype you have, make sure you know the results so you can share them with your specialty care team.

 - Your symptoms, including any that may seem unrelated to the reason for which you scheduled the appointment, and when they began.